Rhododendron albiflorum aka White Flower Rhododendron

 White Flower Rhododendron, White Rhododendron, Cascade Azalea

-How to care for White Flower Rhododendron
+How difficult is it to take care of White Flower Rhododendron

 If you're looking for a plant that offers a moderate level of challenge, White Flower Rhododendron is a great choice to test your gardening skills.